St Matthew's Curriculum Statement

 Our school seeks to provide quality teaching and we aim to teach a curriculum which meets the needs of pupils and leads to the raising of attainment for all.

-The practical application of our school’s mission statement and aims are the basis for effective learning and teaching in all subjects and for all pupils.
+The practical application of our school’s vision statement and aims are the basis for effective learning and teaching in all subjects and for all pupils.
 We also reference our curriculum individual subject policies, Special Educational Needs & Disabilities Policy, More Able and Talented Policy, Feedback & Marking Policy, Assessment, Recording & Reporting Policy, Equal Opportunities Policy, British Values Policy and the school’s Inclusion Policy.

 Our policies define the principles of a quality educational experience for our pupils.
 As such, they identify the responsibilities of us all (school staff, pupils, parents and Governors), thus ensuring a clear understanding of our roles in contributing to a successful educational experience for each pupil.